Back to blog

 Safety Compile-time verified Runtime errors No segfault in 500-iteration loops

 Via PyO3, Rust functions are called from Python like native functions.
 The GIL is released during Rust execution, enabling true parallelism.
-Via WebAssembly, the same code runs in the browser for interactive HFThot demos.

 6.4 Synthesis: MFG + DE for an Optimal Portfolio